Conservation Timeline

 From Near Extinction to Recovery

 The story of the Nēnē's recovery is a testament to decades of dedicated conservation efforts.
-From near extinction in the mid-20th century, with only 30 individuals remaining by 1952, the population has rebounded to over 3,500 birds by 2022 through captive breeding, habitat restoration, and community engagement.
+From near extinction in the mid-20th century, with fewer than 30 individuals remaining by 1949, the population has rebounded to over 4,300 birds by 2025 through captive breeding, habitat restoration, and community engagement.

 Historical Context